giriaryan694-a11y/TermuxCodeSpace/README.md

 On first run, the script will:

 1. Install a base Ubuntu image with `proot-distro`
+2. Rewrite its `apt` sources to use `https://` mirrors instead of `http://`
-2. Set up the required packages
+3. Set up the required packages
-3. Install `code-server`
+4. Install `code-server`
-4. Prepare the base environment for cloning
+5. Prepare the base environment for cloning

 After that, new codespaces are created much faster because they are cloned from the base Ubuntu rootfs.